deeveesss/bart.bot/README.md

 # bart.bot
+a discord bot programmed with spite
-anything you can do, i can do better
+> anything you can do, i can do better